-Bodies of Seattle, Kirkland men pulled from Skykomish River
+2 men dead after being pulled from the Skykomish River

 Bystanders pulled the men out and began CPR, before medics took over, officials said.
 The victims, whose identities were pending, were pronounced dead at the scene.
 Investigators said they were both in their 50s with one victim from Seattle and the other from Kirkland.

-Witnesses told authorities that no one saw the men in the river prior to finding their bodies, and it was not immediately clear where they entered the river.
+Witnesses told authorities that no one saw the men in the river prior to seeing their bodies, and it was not immediately clear where they entered the river.

-Authorities said it was not immediately known if the two were with anyone else, although fire officials flew a drone over the scene to try and find other victims.
+Authorities said it was not immediately known if the two were with anyone else although fire officials flew a drone over the scene to try and find other victims.
 The cause of death for both victims was under investigation.